Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Descriptive names include: left-side pass with a follower inside chain turn, whip with a follower inside turn, left-side with a follower free chain turn.

+### Starter steps

+#### Forward tap forward triple

+Start in [closed] position.
+On 1 do a tap with your left foot and on 2 step forward with your left foot such that it points at 10 o'clock.
+Notice how it was 2 beats but only one weight change.
+On 3&4 do a triple step forward while making your body and left foot point at 9 o'clock so that you end in a [starter] position.

+#### Left triple forward triple

+Start in [closed] position.
+On 1&2 do a triple step with your left foot pointing at 10 o'clock as you move in the 9 o'clock direction.
+On 3&4 do a triple step forward while making your body and left foot point at 9 o'clock so that you end in a [starter] position.

 ### Sugar pushes

 On 1, step back with left foot, on 2, step back with right foot, on 3&4 do a